Palermo Walking Tour 2022

-The “capital” of Sicily is a longstanding symbol of multiculturalism.
+The Palermo Walking tour is the best introduction tour to the “capital” of Sicily.
+The city is a longstanding symbol of multiculturalism.
 Since ancient times, it has been a meeting place for people, art forms, traditions, languages, flavours, and fragrances.
 The many civilisations that have conquered and inhabited it over the centuries have left their distinctive imprint indelibly.
 Rarely a place arouses so many feelings and emotions, often conflicting with one another.

 This is the charm of Palermo: its thousand faces and its varied atmospheres that capture every visitor.